tukaani-project/xz/windows/README-Windows.txt

     The parts of the XZ Utils source code, that are relevant to this binary package, are in the public domain.
-XZ Utils have been built for this package with MinGW and linked statically against the MinGW runtime and w32api packages.
+XZ Utils have been built for this package with MinGW-w64 and linked statically against its runtime libraries.
+See COPYING-Windows.txt for the copyright and license information that applies to the MinGW-w64 runtime.
+You must include it when redistributing these XZ Utils binaries.

-    FIXME: Add license info about MinGW runtime and w32api.

 Package contents